Parallels Between VLA Model Post-Training and Human Motor Learning: Progress, Challenges, and Trends: Taxonomy for Post-training VLA Models

 \subsubsection{Human-Robot Interaction}

-Current manipulation tasks for VLA models remain naive for human experts.
-Transferring expert task knowledge via interactive mechanisms therefore offers a promising enhancement.
-Such knowledge transfer can be achieved through explicit or implicit processes.
+Current manipulation tasks for VLA models remain relatively naive from the perspective of human experts.
+Transferring expert task knowledge via interactions is therefore a promising direction.
+Such transfer can be realized through explicit or implicit processes.

-Explicit methods integrate human experts directly into the manipulation loop, using interaction data to post-train VLA models and improve efficiency, success rate, and safety~\cite{chen2025conrft, xiang2025vla, wu2025robocopilot}.
-A characteristic of explicit interaction is the direct collaboration between experts and the VLA model.
-For instance, VLA-Expert~\cite{xiang2025vla} integrates a small fraction of expert actions into a pre-trained VLA model during the manipulation tasks to boost performance.
-These demonstrations, even with only sparse human actions, can improve the VLA model's performance.
-ConRFT~\cite{chen2025conrft} combines expert guidance with online RL to enforce safe and correct actions.
+Explicit methods place human experts in the control loop, using interaction data to post-train VLA policies and improve efficiency, success rates, and safety~\cite{chen2025conrft, xiang2025vla, wu2025robocopilot, li2024self, xia2025phoenix}.
+A defining feature is direct collaboration between experts and the VLA policy; a common protocol triggers human takeover after failure, logs corrective demonstrations, and then updates the policy to recover previously unsuccessful tasks~\cite{wu2025robocopilot, li2024self, xia2025phoenix}.
+Expert behavior can also be mixed sparsely during execution; VLA-Expert~\cite{xiang2025vla} injects a small fraction of expert actions into a pre-trained VLA to boost performance.
+Human supervision further enhances safety in online learning; ConRFT~\cite{chen2025conrft} combines expert guidance with online reinforcement learning to enforce safe and correct actions.